iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > Not reliable, I do the same walk each week in the same time sometimes it records 100 brisk minutes other times like today 8 minutes<br> :date: __2021-03-18 17:45:18__

 > It just doesn't register much of my brisk walking.
 Seems completely random, some days all is fine, other days only about 10% registers.<br> :date: __2021-03-06 17:09:46__

-> Frustrating.
-App regularly loses all records.
-This did not use to happen<br> :date: __2021-03-06 11:41:19__

-> My phone came with this app installed & I used it for years.
-Sadly it now requires me to enter a password for a samsung account which I don't have.
-My phone is quite old, & I imagine this is something which has come in since I got it.
-There seems to be no way through this, so I cannot use it any more & have lost my data.
-If not for this I would have given 4 stars.
-I found it very useful.<br> :date: __2021-02-16 19:39:53__